Serpico: Premiere reception

-For Newhouse News Services it was an "exciting movie", but the review remarked that it was "weakened" by its focus on Serpico.
+For Newhouse News Services, it was an "exciting movie", but the review remarked that it was "weakened" by its focus on Serpico.
 The news agency attributed the minimization of the other characters to avoid "possible lawsuits".

 The Los Angeles Times acclaimed Serpico.
 Charles Champlin called Pacino "one of the handful of genuine star actors in American films".
 Salt and Wexler's screenplay was hailed as "almost documentary reality", and its treatment of the main character "a complex and evolving portrait".
 The reviewer also remarked that the romances and break-ups were presented with "unhackneyed honesty".
 The contributions of the supporting cast were well noted.
-Champlin felt that Allen's work was considered to be "high on the list" for an Academy Award nomination and deemed Theodorakis' music "effective".
+Champlin felt that Allen's work was considered to be "high on the list" for an Academy Award nomination, and deemed Theodorakis's music "effective".

 Wide release reception

-Gene Siskel of the Chicago Tribune gave the film three-and-a-half stars, noting its treatment of corruption as its "principal strength and weakness" and adding that Serpico "loses the perspective" that "corruption ... begins and ends with individuals making active and passive decisions".
-The Philadelphia Inquirer celebrated the film's critic of police corruption, despite its "embellishments and omissions" on the story.
+Gene Siskel of the Chicago Tribune gave the film three-and-a-half stars out of four, noting its treatment of corruption as its "principal strength and weakness", and adding that Serpico "loses the perspective" that "corruption ... begins and ends with individuals making active and passive decisions".

+The Philadelphia Inquirer celebrated the film's critique of police corruption, despite its "embellishments and omissions" on the story.
 Pacino's performance was called "riveting", and the piece praised the "sharply individualized characterizations" by Tony Roberts, Jack Kehoe, John Randolph, Biff McGuire, Barbara Eda-Young and Cornelia Sharpe.

 Meanwhile, also for Philadelphia Inquirer, investigative journalist Greg Walter lamented its portrayal of police officers as "snarling, insipid ass(es)".
-Walter felt that Maas' book was "coldly objective", but that the director's work delivered characters that were "one-dimensional caricatures".
+Walter felt that Maas's book was "coldly objective", but that the director's work delivered characters that were "one-dimensional caricatures".

 The Boston Globe welcomed Lumet's "melodramatic efficiency".
 The publication considered the story "heavily repetitious", but favored its "quick pace".
-It regarded Ornitz's camerawork as "the right documentary look", while it lamented Theodorakis' score as "disruptive" and "out of character".
+It regarded Ornitz's camerawork as "the right documentary look", while it lamented Theodorakis's score as "disruptive" and "out of character".

 Esquire further criticized Theodorakis, as the reviewer opined that his "composing voice ought to be silenced".
 Meanwhile, the piece praised Allen's work.

 The Miami Herald hailed the use of "street talk" instead of the "language of actors and actresses" by Salt, Wexler and Maas.
 It praised Lumet and Ornitz's photography that "generate the smells, sounds and styles of the city".
-It considered Pacino's acting "predictably excellent", and it favored Theodorakis' music.
+It considered Pacino's acting "predictably excellent", and it favored Theodorakis's music.

 The Detroit Free Press suggested that Serpico would be a breakthrough role for Pacino as an actor, and called his work "fascinating".
 The newspaper defined the film as an "encouraging morality tale".

 Meanwhile, San Francisco Examiner observed Pacino's acting to be "a brilliant, solidly thought out performance".
 The publication added that the supporting cast's contributions "never satisfactorily fleshed out".
 Regarding Lumet, the reviewer felt that he directed the film with "skill and vigor".

 The Cincinnati Enquirer attributed the commercial success of the film to Pacino's acting, and to the film's depiction of "hard, cold, grit and grime reality".